wwang1370/spfa/README.md

 approximated by smoothing splines, whose coefficients are estimated by penalized maximum likelihood using an expectation-maximization (EM) algorithm.
-E- and M-steps can be parallelized on multi-thread computing platforms that support OpenMP.
+E- and M-steps can be parallelized on multi-thread computing platforms that support ‘OpenMP’.
 Both continuous and unordered categorical response variables are supported.

 ## Installation